 - Pay-Per-Click Advertising (PPC)

-Paid advertising channels like Pay-Per-Click advertising deliver highly targeted traffic of potential customers within a concise period of time.
-This method, however, is driven by how much you are willing to invest in bidding and placing ad placements, as well as how much you are willing to pay for acquiring one customer.
+Paid advertising channels like Pay-Per-Click advertising deliver highly targeted traffic of potential customers within a short period.
+This method, however, is driven by how much you are willing to invest in bidding and placing ad placements, as well as how much you are ready to pay for acquiring one customer.
 One mistake here can be very costly.

 - Search Engine Optimization (SEO)

-SEO involves several activities like keyword research, making use of both on-page and off-page optimization, linkable assets creation, organic link building, and other related activities.
-It's "free" once it starts running and it has very good results, as it attracts many qualified leads that are already looking for something.
+SEO involves several activities like keyword research, including on-page and off-page optimization, linkable assets creation, organic link building, and other related activities.
+It's "free" once it starts running and it has excellent results, as it attracts many qualified leads that are already looking for something.